TechnicalPursuit/TIBET-Examples/pizza/README.md

 TIBET's hot-patch functionality supports changes to your application's CSS, XHTML templates, types, and tests, dramatically speeding development.

+The development of the `pizza` application involved a handful of reloads but the overwhelming majority was done by leveraging TIBET's hot-patch capability.

 ### The TIBET Client

-The TIBET Client is unique, covering the entire [Client Stack](https://tibetjs.com/docs) from configuration to widgetry and everything in between.
-This is in contrast to what we refer to as a-la-carte libraries, libraries where each project is composed of a random assortment of modules and tools.
+The [TIBET Client](https://tibetjs.com/docs) is unique, offering a comprehensive client stack that's fully-integrated.
+This is in contrast to a-la-carte libraries, libraries where each project is composed of random assortments of modules and tools whose integration can pose challenges.

 TIBET's not a-la-carte, it's all-the-parts.

-A short list of TIBET Client features exposed/leveraged in this demo includes:
+TIBET Client layers exposed/leveraged in this demo include:

 - [configuration](https://tibetjs.com/docs/configuration.html)
 - [loading](https://tibetjs.com/docs/loader.html)